 <!-- To give user ben read & write permission over /user/hdfs/file --> hdfs dfs -setfacl -m user:ben:rw- /user/hdfs/file <!-- To remove user alice's ACL entry for /user/hdfs/file --> hdfs dfs -setfacl -x user:alice /user/hdfs/file <!-- To give user hadoop read & write access, and group or others read-only access --> hdfs dfs -setfacl --set user::rw-,user:hadoop:rw-,group::r--,other::r-- /user/hdfs/file

-More details about using this feature can be found in the HDFS Permissions Guide on the Apache website.
+For more information on using HDFS ACLs, see the HDFS Permissions Guide on the Apache website.